-Upon a determination by the Title IX Coordinator that an investigation involving a student respondent will be conducted, the Title IX Office will normally provide an oral and/or written summary of the allegations to the Director of Student Accountability or designee (collectively, Student Accountability).
-Student Accountability may request any additional information or documents that have been obtained by the Title IX Office.
-Student

-Accountability will present a written notice of investigation to the respondent that outlines the potential violations of the policy and the range of possible sanctions.
-Student Accountability will also provide written notice of the respondent's rights and options, the confidential and other resources available to them, and the procedures that the Title IX Office will follow.
-A notice of investigation may be modified at any point based on information provided to or developed by the Title IX Office during its investigation.
-The notice of investigation will be sent to the Title IX Office.
-The Title IX Office may contact the respondent for the purposes of obtaining or sharing information prior to the presentation of the notice of investigation.
-For faculty, staff, and postdoctoral fellow/trainee respondents, the notice of investigation will be issued by the Equal Employment Opportunity Office.
+Following a determination by EOA to open an investigation with a student respondent, EOA will provide a summary of the allegations, either orally or in writing, to the Director of Student Accountability or a designee (collectively, Student Accountability).
+Student Accountability may request any additional relevant information obtained by EOA.
+Student Accountability will present to each respondent a written notice of investigation that outlines the potential violations of the policy and the range of possible sanctions.
+A notice of investigation may be modified at any point during the investigation based on information acquired during the investigation.
+Student Accountability will send a copy of the notice of investigation to EOA.
+EOA may contact the respondent for the purposes of obtaining or sharing information prior to the presentation of the notice of investigation.
+For faculty, staff, and postdoctoral fellow/trainee respondents, EOA will issue the notice of investigation to the respondent(s).